DominicSamoes/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 2, C function that multiplies two integers.
 Task 3, C function that prints the numbers, from 0 to 9, followed by a new line.
 Task 4, C function that prints the numbers, from 0 to 9, followed by a new line.
+Task 5, C function that prints 10 times the numbers, from 0 to 14, followed by a new line.